Finding Statistics Data Using the Census

 The Economic Census is taken every five years.
 The website allows you to search for information in various ways.
-This page explains how to use the page and offers helpful tips on how to search for information.
 Below are more pages within the Economic Census section of Census.gov that are helpful for industry research.

 This page allows you to access information by the type of program.
 Programs such as construction, retail, governments and foreign trade are included here.